Value Added Tax

 The foreign taxable person, established in another Member State, has to submit an electronic refund application via the system provided to him by the Member State of establishment.

-The foreign taxable person established outside the European Union has to submit a refund application electronically via the portal of the State Tax Inspectorate „Mano VMI", directly to the Vilnius County State Tax Inspectorate.
+The foreign taxable person established outside the European Union has to submit a refund application electronically via the portal of the State Tax Inspectorate „Mano VMI", directly to the Vilnius County State Tax Inspectorate or by post.
 Currently only taxable persons established in Armenia, Iceland, Norway, Canada, Switzerland and Turkey have a right to ask for a refund of VAT.
 However those restrictions are not applied if the foreign taxable person established outside the European Union is using e-commerce scheme in so far as the VAT to be refunded was paid on goods or services used for activities under e-commerce scheme.

 From the 1st of January 2018 taxable persons established in the countries which are members of OECD (Organization for Economic Co-operation and Development), in which there is no VAT (or a tax identical to it) are entitled to apply for VAT paid in Lithuania refund.
 However, this provision applies for VAT paid on purchases from 1 January 2018.

-In the Law on VAT are specified such cases where the buyer is liable to withhold and pay VAT on goods or services supplied are specified in the Law on VAT :
+Certain cases where the buyer is liable to withhold and pay VAT on goods or services supplied are specified in the Law on VAT :

 1) the VAT calculated on assets taken over as a contribution in kind or due to reorganization of another VAT registered person;

 3) the VAT calculated in case of construction works referred to in art.
-7(4) of Law on VAT as it defined in The Republic of Lithuania Law on Construction art.
-2(15) (valid from 1st of July, 2015);
+7(4) of the Law on VAT as it is defined in The Republic of Lithuania Law on Construction art.
+2(90) (valid from 1st of January, 2019);

 4) other cases established by The Government of the Republic of Lithuania or an institution authorized by it where VAT on goods and/ or services supplied is calculated and paid to the state budget by the buyer/ customer of the goods and/ or services provided if the buyer/customer is a VAT payer (e. g. ferrous and non-ferrous metal waste and scrap, used materials and a certain type of wood).